SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 By way of illustration, Smith (2003) shows how the data for ...
 These experiments illustrate that X and Y have distinct functions in ...

-## Giving Examples
+## Examples as additional information in a sentence

-> Examples as additional information in a sentence
+↑ Giving Examples

 Young people begin smoking for a variety of reasons, _such as_ pressure from peers and the role model of parents.
 Pavlov found that if some other stimulus, _for example_ the ringing of a bell, preceded the food, the dog would start salivating.